Alexandria's founded by Alexander

 The restoration carried out at Ostia Antica is not centered on specific buildings but comprises 187 structures on the left of the Decumanus, the main road running from the Porta Romana to the Porta Marina.

-Among the buildings involved, there are the so-called Republican Area, the Collegiate Temple and the Seat of Augustals.
+Among the buildings involved, are the so-called Republican Area, the Collegiate Temple, and the Seat of Augustals.
 Also along this road, restorations were carried out at the Caseggiato del Sole, a residential building, and at the Mitreo dei Serpenti whose frescoes have now been protected with a roof.
 More extensive work was done in the thirty-one rooms of the Terme dell’Indivioso, including the large mosaics of sea creatures.

 I imagine that this face-lift is long overdue and the city should finally attract the many tourists it deserves.
 We will remember that Ostia was Rome’s access to the Mediterranean.
 Situated on the mouth of the Tiber, it was one of the most important ports in antiquity.
 In its heydays in the 2nd and 3rd century AD, the city counted 100,000 inhabitants but from the 3rd century onward most of the activity shifted to the larger and newly constructed harbor of Portus, leaving Ostia to the rich aristocrats who turned it into a seaside resort.